tsl-sp-z-o-o/tsl-sms-service/README.md

 # Documentation

 There will be two parts of documentation: the 1st one for sysadmins to properly deploy the whole system on the production server.
-And the 2nd one on purpose for any developer who will probably come along to help with or to improve the software.
+And the 2nd one on purpose of any developer who will probably come along to help with or to improve the software.